 1/2-1 tsp of date syrup or other whole food plant-based sweetener of choice

 Pour heated mixture in your favorite mug and use an immersion blender to foam.
 Alternatively you can foam the almond milk before you combine.

-Keep things simple.
+I get it; a glass of water doesn't sound like the most exciting coffee alternative but hear me out!
 If drinking coffee is about "waking up" for you, swap out your cup of Joe for warm lemon water once in a while.
 The antioxidants in the lemons can give you a nice energy boost, plus this immunity-boosting and hydrating drink is great for your digestion, your skin, and weight management.

 Grab our MamaSezz Breakfast Smoothie.
 It’s rich in protein, fiber, vitamin C, calcium, and iron.
 And antioxidants!
 It’s completely plant-based and ready to blend — just add your favorite liquid and you’re good to go.

 - Coffee can be a healthy part of your plant-based diet.
 It's got lots of B vitamins, antioxidants, and may even reduce risk for certain diseases, including cancer.

 - Too much caffeine can increase stress hormones and anxiety, trigger GI issues, mess with Seratonin levels and mood, and affect female hormones.
 If these issues sound familiar, a coffee alternative may be a smart move for your health.